-To help dispel some of the myths surrounding ICD-10, CMS spoke with providers to identify common misconceptions about the transition.
+To provide the most up-to-date ICD-10 facts, CMS spoke with providers to identify common misconceptions about the transition.
 They published the top 10 facts in a two-part newsletter - Five Facts about ICD-10 and Five More Facts about ICD-10.
 In our two-part blog series we will examine each of these facts and add some additional commentary:

 1. The ICD-10 transition date is October 1, 2015.

 The government, payers, and large providers alike have made a substantial investment in ICD-10.
 This cost will rise if the transition is delayed, and further ICD-10 delays will lead to an unnecessary rise in health care costs.
 Get ready now for ICD-10.

 - eMDs Insight - The last big hurdle to a 2015 transition to ICD-10 happened April 14th when the Senate overwhelmingly approved the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA).
 This was the last legislative opportunity for Congress to postpone the delay.While it is true that Texas Representative Ted Pope has introduced a bill, H.R.
 2126, to the Committee on Energy and Commerce and the Committee on Ways and Means to prohibit the implementation of ICD-10, the committee is unlikely to act on the bill.

 2. You don't have to use 68,000 codes.

 Your practice does not use all 13,000 diagnosis codes available in ICD-9.
 Nor will it be required to use the 68,000 codes that ICD-10 offers.
 As you do now, your practice will use a very small subset of the codes.

 3. You will use a similar process to look up ICD-10 codes that you use with ICD-9.